WinstonWolfie/supermemo_vim_ahk/docs/supermemo_references_tags_concepts.md

 - If you only want to set the link: copy the desired URL immediately before running `:r`.
 - If you previously ran a browser import/capture workflow, `:r` may also fill title/source/author/date/comment based on what was captured.
+- If cached browser title is available, `:r` may also update the element title.
+- Repeated runs prepend new `#Link/#Title/#Comment/...` lines rather than deduping older ones, so manual cleanup may still be needed.

 ---